-- Work closely with the M&E unit (e.g. by providing input into the design and oversight of the M&E framework) so as to ensure reports are gender-sensitive (e.g. contain gender information disaggregated by sex, number and other parameter relevant for each social group in a project area).
-A gender sensitive M&E framework should include gender sensitive indicators in order to qualify and quantify the impacts of the interventions and to assess user satisfaction. - Ensure the M&E staff have relevant knowledge and tools for monitoring and evaluation the gender impacts using the gender sensitive M&E framework. - Participate in evaluating the project's gender equality performance and take lean on gender equality action planning.

-- Ensure quarterly and annual reports contain information on gender impacts of supported projects.
-This can be done in two ways: (1) by integrating genderdisaggregated information throughout the report, (2) by dedicating a special section/chapter on gender somewhere in the report. - When necessary prepare gender progress and analytical reports and statistics, gender-disaggregated data, project briefs and ensure that management and the board as well as staff and other stakeholders (e.g. partners and developers) are updated regularly.
+- Work closely with the M&E unit (e.g. by providing input into the design and oversight of the Monitoring and Evaluation (M&E) framework so as to ensure reports are gender-sensitive (e.g. contain gender information disaggregated by sex, number and other parameter relevant for each social group).
+A gender sensitive M&E framework should include gender sensitive indicators in order to quantify the impacts of the interventions - Ensure the M& E staff has relevant knowledge and tools for monitoring and evaluation the gender impacts using the gender sensitive M&E framework. - Participate in evaluating the project's gender equality performance and take lean on gender equality action planning - Ensure quarterly and annual reports contain information on gender impacts of supported projects.
+This can be done in two ways: (1) by integrating gender-disaggregated information throughout the report, (2) by dedicating a special section/chapter on gender somewhere in the report. - When necessary prepare gender progress and analytical reports and statistics, genderdisaggregated data, project briefs and ensure that management and the board as well as staff and other stakeholders (e.g. partners and developers) are updated regularly.

-Organizational Learning and Communication
+2.2.6 Organizational Learning and Communication